GeneralA6/menu-handler/README.md

 #### close - mobile

-element that triggers closing of the menu in [mobile.breakpoint](#breakpoint---mobile).
+element that triggers closing of the menu at [mobile.breakpoint](#breakpoint---mobile).

 type: `css selector`
 default: `elements.close`